Kiarasinghh/cse15l-lab-reports/LabReport3.md

 ```
 This code recursivley searches the ``plos`` directory for the word danger. the `*` indicates to search all the files in the current directory.
 This is helpful if you know the directory of a certain file but are unsure which specific file has it.
 Having the context around the word also help in knowing if this is the right file as having the world alone can be confusing.

-Source Used for all examples:
+Source used for all examples:

 [https://www.youtube.com/watch?v=etez41x3w5E ](url)